-After adequate preoperative treatment by the anesthesiologist, a few hours after admission to the hospital she was operated.
+After adequate preoperative treatment by the anesthesiologist, a few hours after admission to the hospital the patient underwent surgery.
 An exploratory laparotomy through an upper midline abdominal incision was performed.
 During exploration, smoothly contoured mass was found occupying whole stomach and D1 of duodenum Exploration of other visceral organs was uneventful.
-A longitudinal 7 cm gastrotomy incision several cm above pylorus was made on the anterior surface of the corporal region of the stomach (Figures 2a, 2b, 2c).
-A massive trichobezoar of the stomach and duodenum was extracted (Figure 2b, 2c).
-The gastrotomy was closed in two layers and the abdomen was closed with drainage.
+A longitudinal 7 cm gastrotomy incision several centimeters